With the new millennium emerged a new party drug, K, previously known as Ketamine. K’s popularity exploded. And, spread like wildfire.

 In Summation ...

 While Ketamine ( “K” ) made a quick name for itself among party-scene millennials, it can also provide miraculous benefits when treating depression.
 Did you know that a third to half of depression patients suffer from treatment resistant depression?
-Because of Ketamine, TRD sufferers are finally getting their lives back.
+Because of Ketamine consulting, TRD sufferers are finally getting their lives back.

 Rising from the ashes of its party-drug reputation, Ketamine breezes hope into patients around the world.
 Isn’t this a great era to be alive!?